 He is the author of two books: The Naked Surgeon and The Angina Monologues.
 In his spare time, he compiles cryptic crosswords for a number of publications, including The Guardian and The Financial Times.

-Samer Nashef is presented in partnership with the New Zealand Festival.
+Samer Nashef is presented in partnership with the New Zealand Festival of the Arts.

 Dr Stephen Duckett is director of the health programme at Grattan Institute.
 He has a reputation for creativity, evidence-based innovation and reform in areas ranging from the introduction of activity-based funding for hospitals, to new systems of accountability for the safety of hospital care.
 An economist, he is a Fellow of the Academy of the Social Sciences in Australia and of the Australian Academy of Health and Medical Sciences.